Skip to main content

 Supporting Female Reproductive Wellness

-In women, the focus of photobiomodulation is on the ovaries, specifically the that surround and support the developing oocytes (eggs).
+In women, the focus of photobiomodulation is on the ovaries, specifically the granulosa cells that surround and support the developing oocytes (eggs).
 The health and energy status of these cells are paramount for follicular development, oocyte quality, and the production of key hormones, including estrogen and progesterone.

 Ovarian function naturally declines with age, a process closely linked to decreased mitochondrial efficiency and increased oxidative stress.
 PBM targets these very mechanisms.
 By applying red and near-infrared light to the ovaries, the goal is to rejuvenate the mitochondrial function within the granulosa cells.